LittleGroove/RUSE-Mod-Manager/README.md

 # RUSE Mod Manager

+CRITICAL: 1.0.166 fails to load and therefore cant be updated from, grab the new exe and you should not have to worry about updating manually after that

 A Windows app that makes modding **R.U.S.E.** way easier.
 A "mod" is a change you make to the game — like giving a tank more health, or building a new map.

 Old-style mods each replaced a whole game file (a `.dat` file — one of the game's big data packs).
 Two mods that touched the same file couldn't be used together.
 You had to pick one.